operand/agency/README.md

 The current demo application is only proof-of-concept quality.
 A modern application will be developed to replace the main demo and serve as a reference example that can be extended or modified.

+-**Decentralized Networking**--
+An additional `Space` type using decentralized protocols, enabling the highest levels of scalability and opening the door for peer-to-peer agent networks.

 - **More Examples**:
 More examples of integrations with popular AI libraries and services will be